All Episodes

 Well, the president took him right on immediately.

-So you have a president who appears to be fighting for the public and for the American people, and then you have all of these self-interests, whether they're on the Republican side or Democratic side or these candidates trumping about issues that people don't really care about, and you get polls.
+And then you have all of these self-interests, whether they're on the Republican side or Democratic side or these candidates carping about issues that people don't really care about.

-It's just a complete dichotomy.
+When you look at the polls, it's just a complete dichotomy.

-I may not like watching the the uh the sausage being made, but the results are fantastic, and those numbers are coming home for Donald Trump.
+I may not like watching the sausage being made, but the results are fantastic.

-And the thing is did the president lose any voters from 2016.
+And the thing is, did the president lose any voters from 2016?

-And then we always have the main question, which is are we better off than we were four years ago?
+And then we always have the main question, which is, are we better off than we were four years ago?

-Uh say if it's somebody like Biden, you get to compare and contrast eight years of their economic record.
+Say if it's somebody like Biden, you get to compare and contrast eight years of their economic record.

 People who saw that were overwhelmingly favorable to him.